Imperial Bedroom: Side two

-"You Little Fool" is a more straightforward number akin to mid-1960s pop equipped with a harpsichord; author Mick St. Michael viewed it as "one step" from the Rolling Stones' "Mother's Little Helper" (1966).
+"You Little Fool" is a more straightforward number akin to mid-1960s pop equipped with a harpsichord; the author Mick St. Michael viewed it as "one step" from the Rolling Stones' "Mother's Little Helper" (1966).
 In a lyric mirroring Trust's "Big Sister's Clothes", a teenage girl is ready to grow up to adulthood while her parents do not understand her nor approve of her love life.
 Perone says "You Little Fool" offers a culmination of the album's themes of "dejection over the messes people make of their lives".
 The final track, "Town Cryer", is a soft soul ballad that uses Nieve's orchestral arrangements to the fullest extent; by the song's extended coda, the orchestra overtakes the rest of the band.
 Costello utilises heavy wordplay to portray a man who has lost at love and has reached his breaking point: he dubs himself a "town crier" and is anxious to make his tears public.
 Gouldstone argues the introspective tone comes off as a deliberate personal confession.
 Reviewing Imperial Bedroom on release, Trouser Press's Scott Isler argued that the line, "love and unhappiness go arm in arm", perfectly describes the album thematically.
 Gouldstone contends that if the album itself is a quest to improve satisfaction following the overall dissatisfaction of Costello's earlier albums, the LP ends relatively the same as how it started; however, he maintains the journey itself has been "an enriching experience", and the long fade out of "Town Cryer" allows the listener to process the album as a whole before it ends.